Brock Olivo: Education and college career

 Olivo attended the University of Missouri where he earned a degree in English literature.
 As a member of the football team, Olivo was the first awardee of the Mosi Tatupu Award for the top special teams player in college football.
 He left as the University of Missouri's career rushing and touchdown leader, but both records have since been broken (twice as of 2008).
 He was the seventh player in school history to have his jersey retired.
 He was also tapped into the Mystical Seven secret honor society during his tenure at Mizzou.

 Professional career

 Olivo went undrafted out of college, but he made the Detroit Lions roster with his tenacious play on their special teams units.
 Olivo played for four seasons on Detroit's league-leading special teams, where he led the team in tackles on special teams in two of his four seasons, as well as being a backup at running back and fullback.

-After the NFL, from 2003 to 2004, Olivo played running back and was also a coach in Italy with the Lazio Marines, a team in the top division Italian Football League of Italy's American professional football league.
+After the NFL, from 2003 to 2004, Olivo played running back and was also a coach in Italy with the Lazio Ducks (Marines), a team in the top division Italian Football League of Italy's American professional football league.
 He helped the team to the semifinals game for the first time in the team's history.